 For well over a decade, Kwan maintained her status not only as America’s most popular figure skater but also as one of America’s most popular female athletes.

-Chen, who is regarded as one of the greatest figure skaters of all time, holds the highest winning percentage in competitions in the modern era with a more-than-three-year winning streak from 2018 to 2021 in what has been described as one of the most dominant four-year stretches in the sport’s history.
+He is regarded as one of the greatest figure skaters of all time, holds the highest winning percentage in competitions in the modern era, with a more-than-three-year winning streak from 2018 to 2021 in what has been described as one of the most dominant four-year stretches in the sport’s history.

 Chen is recognized for performing the most technically difficult programs in the world and is credited for exceeding the expectations of athletic ability in the sport; he is known as the “Quad King” for his mastery of quadruple jumps.